shitou1992/stone_nvim/README.md

 # stone_nvim
-my nvim config and some files
+my nvim config and some files,test